jasonsbarr/functional/README.md

 The [documentation](https://github.com/jasonsbarr/functional/wiki) is a work in progress.

+I'm pretty sure there are still tons of bugs, so if you find any feel free to let me know or submit a pull request.

 ## Features

 - Option, Result, and Either types to eliminate null checks and provide better error handling